alexjurkiewicz/acts/README.rst

 TODO
 ----
 * Add per-directory excludes handling.
-(For now, add global excludes in your *tarsnap.conf*/*.tarsnaprc* file.)
+(For now, add global excludes in your *tarsnap.conf* or *.tarsnaprc* file.)

 * Add some backup period configurability.
-(For now, you can edit the hardcoded values in the script for some configurability.)
+(For now, you can edit the hardcoded values in the script.)

 Help
 ----